--Applications submitted for the purpose of re-granting or scholarships.
+-Applications submitted for the purpose of regranting, lobbying or scholarships.

--Applicants that will not take responsibility for their publicity, media coverage, and public relations and that won’t provide timely promotion of the project throughout the SMAC region through use of the proper funding credit line and logo.
+-Projects that don’t provide timely promotion of the project throughout the SMAC region with use of the proper funding credit line and logo.

-For Round II applicants, the SMAC Individual Artist grant workshop is scheduled for January 4, 2018, 5:00 PM at SMAC Office.
-Please register by contacting SMAC staff.
+The Round II SMAC Individual Artist grant workshop webinar is scheduled for November 29, 2018, noon to 1 pm.
+Contact SMAC staff or register here:

 Free grant writing assistance workshops are scheduled for organizations interested in applying to the SMAC grant programs.
 To sponsor a workshop in your area, please contact the SMAC office to make arrangements for a workshop.